andersonmalheiro/dotfiles/README.md

 ## How to use
 Just copy the contents of this repo inside the `.config` folder in your home directory.

+(If you use Manjaro i3 version, most things will be configured by default, these settings will customize it)

 you can ignore these dirs:
 - bspwm
 - sxhkd